 Until recently, I shied away from trying dual extrusion prints using Slic3r with my FlashForge Creator Pro, because the few times I tried, the results were pretty awful.
-I never even tried PLA before this, because it usually oozes even worse than ABS.
+I never even tried PLA dual extrusions before this, because it usually oozes even worse than ABS.
 There are two main problems: first, the unused extruder keeps oozing filament, polluting the print.
 Second, due to all this oozing, there is considerable lag when the nozzle is reactivated and nothing comes out the first few seconds, causing gaps in the model.

-The only provisions Slic3r offers to combat oozing at the time of this writing, is adding a skirt as tall as the object, and an experimental feature to lower the temperature of the unused nozzle.
+The only provisions Slic3r offers to combat oozing at the time of this writing, are adding a skirt as tall as the object, and an experimental feature to lower the temperature of the unused nozzle.
 The skirt is ineffective for larger objects because the other nozzle will be inside the skirt and pass over the model anyway, oozing all over it.
 The skirt is also printed always with the same nozzle, making it useless to prime both nozzles.
 The temperature feature is useless because it has bugs that cause the wrong nozzle to heat up at the wrong times with the wrong temperature, and moreover it does not wait for the other nozzle to cool down, therefore it oozes anyway.

 An ideal tool change should: